-Your power steering system will provide mechanical steering capability if power assist is lost.
+The standard power steering system will give you good vehicle response and increased ease of maneuverability in tight spaces.
+The system will provide mechanical steering capability if power assist is lost.

-If for any reason the hydraulic pressure is interrupted, it will still be possible to steer your vehicle.
-Under these conditions you will experience a substantial increase in steering effort.
+If for some reason, the power assist is interrupted, it will still be possible to steer your vehicle.
+Under these conditions you will observe a substantial increase in steering effort, especially at very low vehicle speeds and during parking maneuvers.